Why this matters

 Yet one of the most common philosophical readings of modern physics points in the opposite direction.
 If there is no universal “now,” then past, present, and future may all be equally real.
 That view is often called the block universe: time does not truly pass, the future is already there, and our sense of an open world is only a feature of how consciousness moves through a fixed structure.

 Many physicists are comfortable separating the mathematical success of relativity from its philosophical interpretation.
 I am not interested in doing that too quickly.
-If a theory seems to erase the reality of the present, the openness of the future, and the lived experience of agency, then the interpretation deserves closer scrutiny.
+If two interpretations make the same predictions, their philosophical consequences become relevant when evaluating their merits.

 The chain of reasoning